Frequently asked questions about health insurance

-Enrollment in NY State of Health – including QHPs (private plans), the Essential Plan, Medicaid, and Child Health Plus – reached more than 4.9 million by early February 2020, when open enrollment ended.
-That was an increase of 150,000 over the prior year’s total enrollment (the majority of NY State of Health’s enrollees are in Medicaid, the Essential Plan, and CHP; only about 273,000 were enrolled in QHPs for 2020).
+Enrollment in NY State of Health – including QHPs (private plans), the Essential Plan, Medicaid, and Child Health Plus – reached more 6.3 million by September 2021.
+(The majority of NY State of Health’s enrollees are in Medicaid, the Essential Plan, and CHP; only about 237,000 were enrolled in QHPs at that point).

 Inflation-adjusted premiums in New York’s individual market are still lower than they were in 2013.
 (That’s not the case in most states, but New York had guaranteed-issue coverage long before the ACA, but without a mandate requiring people to buy coverage and without premium subsidies for middle-class enrollees.
 As a result, coverage was expensive in New York pre-2014.)